 The Silver series offers reliable cooling with 14-16 SEER ratings, making it suitable for budget-conscious Florida homeowners who prioritize basic comfort.
 These units handle Florida's heat adequately but may struggle with humidity control in extremely humid conditions.
 The Gold series (16-17 SEER) represents the sweet spot for most Florida homes, offering improved efficiency and better humidity management through features like variable-speed air handlers.
 The Platinum series (18-20 SEER) excels in Florida's demanding climate with variable-speed compressors that adjust output based on conditions, providing superior comfort and humidity control.
 For Florida's unique needs, consider models with enhanced dehumidification capabilities, as standard AC units may struggle to maintain comfortable humidity levels during mild weather periods when cooling demands are lower but humidity remains high.

-Installation Costs and Labor in Florida Markets
+Installation quote planning and Labor in Florida Markets

 Florida Rebates and Financing Options